Charles Edward Jennings: Paddy Kilmaine

 In 1798 the Directory began breaking up the Armee d'Angleterre, and withdrew Kilmaine's troops.
 Kilmaine went to Paris to plead with the government and the Minister of Marine concerning the embarkation of the troops and departure of the fleet.
 His questions were waived or left unanswered.
 They had more important plans for him.

 The fate of Chief-commander Kilmaine's forces that 'independently' sailed to Ireland was sealed from the onset.

 The first attempt, from Brest on 22 August, initially got off to a good start.
 Approximately 1,000 French soldiers under General Humbert landed in the northwest of the country, at Kilcummin in County Mayo.
 They joined up to 5,000 local rebels and occupied Castlebar, setting up a short-lived "Republic of Connaught".
 They were defeated at the battle of Ballinamuck, in County Longford, on 8 September 1798.
 The French troops who surrendered were repatriated to France in exchange for British prisoners of war, but hundreds of captured United Irishmen rebels were executed.

 A second attempt in September, accompanied by Napper Tandy, came to disaster on the coast of Donegal and was unable to land, before eventually returning to France.

-The third and final attempt, on 12 October 1798, under Admiral Bompard, with General Hardy in command of a larger force of about 3000 men, including Wolfe Tone himself, never had a chance.
-They attempted to land in County Donegal near Lough Swilly, but were intercepted by a bigger Royal Navy squadron, and eventually surrendered after a three-hour battle without ever landing in Ireland.
+The third and final attempt, on 12 October 1798, under Admiral Bompard, with General Hardy in command of a larger force of about 3,000 men, including Tone himself, never had a chance.
+They attempted to land in County Donegal near Lough Swilly, but were intercepted by a larger Royal Navy squadron, and eventually surrendered after a three-hour battle without ever landing in Ireland.
 Tone was captured, taken prisoner and was tried in a court-martial.

 For some time the British supposed the troops were led by the commander-in-chief in person and all the press of England and Scotland teemed with blustering or scurrilous remarks on "Paddy Kilmaine and his gang".
 In truth General Kilmaine never embarked, although he certainly wanted to, as commander in Chief, a master tactician and without the blessing of his commander Napoleon, he superintended the departure of 6,000 of his troops from Rochefort and Brest.